Orika Africa

 Footwear & accessories

-• Comfortable, sturdy closed-toe walking shoes with socks
+• Comfortable, well-fitting closed-toe shoes or trainers, worn with socks

 Gear & essentials